danielding186/chatApp/README.md

+###
-A chat application: a React SPA using React & Redux
+A chat application: a React SPA using React & Redux and Express

 * Features:
     * Implemented a backend server(using Express) that will host the React app as well as provide REST services